"Cuillin..." he whispered, that was it. That was the name he had made. The last one. The last sea eagle. Haliaeetus albicilla.

 — The Stonor Eagles

-The Amazon.com entry on The Stonor Eagles
+- The Stonor Eagles (paperback)

 Praise for The Stonor Eagles.